Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 end
 ```

 At any point we can call `close!`, which hides the window.
-This does not destroy the window permanently, unless [`set_hide_on_close!`](@ref) was set to `false` previously.
-For an application
-to exit, all its windows only need to be hidden, not permanently destroyed.
-Therefore, calling `close!` on all windows will also cause the application to attempt to exit.
+This does not destroy the window permanently, unless [`set_hide_on_close!`](@ref) was set to `false` previously, we can `present!` to show the window again.
+For an application to exit, all its windows only need to be hidden, not permanently destroyed.
+Therefore, calling `close!` on all windows may cause the application to attempt to exit.

 ### Close Request